Will Quince

-William James Quince (born 27 December 1982) is a British politician and former lawyer serving as Minister of State for Health and Secondary Care since 2022.
-A member of the Conservative Party, he was first elected at the 2015 general election as the Member of Parliament (MP) for Colchester, defeating the incumbent Liberal Democrat MP Sir Bob Russell.
-From 2011 to 2016, Quince was a borough councillor in Colchester.
+William James Quince (born 27 December 1982) is a British Conservative Party politician and former lawyer who served as Member of Parliament (MP) for Colchester from 2015 to 2024.
+Quince was also Minister of State for Health and Secondary Care from September 2022 to November 2023.

 Early life and education

 Quince was born on 27 December 1982 in Buckinghamshire.
 He grew up in Berkshire and attended The Windsor Boys' School, a state comprehensive school in Windsor.
 He studied Law between 2001 and 2005 at Aberystwyth University.

 Career

 After graduating, Quince worked for Concur Technologies Ltd as a market development executive and Britvic plc as a customer development executive.
 Based in Ware in Hertfordshire, he was elected as one of two Conservative Party councillors for Ware Christchurch ward on East Hertfordshire District Council in May 2007, but stood down in April 2009 after he had won the nomination as Conservative Party prospective parliamentary candidate for Colchester.

 He stood unsuccessfully as the Conservative candidate at the 2010 general election for the Colchester seat, coming second behind the incumbent Liberal Democrat MP Sir Bob Russell.
 Following the electoral defeat, he had roles as a trainee solicitor with the law firm Asher Prior Bates, and as a solicitor with the law firm Thompson Smith and Puxon.
 Quince was elected as a Conservative councillor for Prettygate ward on Colchester Borough Council at the 2011 local elections, and served as leader of the Conservative group on the council from 2011 to 2014, when he stepped down to focus on the forthcoming general election.